gordielachance/wp-soundsystem/readme.txt

 = Sources =

 You can link several audio sources to any track.
-It can be a the path of an audio file, a music service link, etc.
+It can be a the path of an audio file or even music services links like Youtube, or Soundcloud!

-The player will then try to play them.
+= Autosource (requires an API key) =

+If you don't link audio sources to your track manually, you can enable our *autosource* module.
+It will search for remote sources and attach them to your tracks.

 = Radios =